FHieser/contract_library/README.md

 ### Revealable_optimized

 Does, as the name implies, add a Revealable functionality to an optimized ERC721a Contract.
-Based on the basic Haslips contract,l which explains in great detail how to create a NFT Collection.
+Based on the basic Haslips contract, which explains in great detail how to create a NFT Collection.
 ->https://www.youtube.com/watch?v=fzH7Gjadmj0

 For the the Functionality to work there is some basic prepwork needed: